 These federal agencies have the primary responsibility of helping to ensure the rights and welfare of human subjects participating in the clinical research.
 All are under the auspices of the Department of Health and Human Services (DHHS).

-The OHRP ensures the rights and welfare of human subjects and establishes standards for the organizations' review of research through the Institutional Review Board (IRB) process.
+- The Office for Human Research Protections (OHRP): The OHRP ensures the rights and welfare of human subjects and establishes standards for the organizations' review of research through the Institutional Review Board (IRB) process.
 The OHRP provides guidance and training to help IRBs.
 Sponsors of trials and physicians must meet the Federal requirements.

-The FDA regulates research in the products it oversees.
+- Food and Drug Administration (FDA): The FDA regulates research in the products it oversees.
 In clinical trials, these products are usually a new drug or new medical device.
 The FDA requires evidence of drug and product safety in the form of an application process and has rules about reporting of safety issues during clinical trials.

-The Office of Good Clinical Practice is part of the FDA.
+- The Office of Good Clinical Practice: The Office of Good Clinical Practice is part of the FDA.
 Its mission is to establish consistency in policy.
 This office is charged with ensuring FDA’s protective role in clinical research, from the design of a trial through how the trial is conducted and overseen.

 Search for a Clinical Trial